Thank you for being you.

 "Paris."

 "Yes, Prince Paris.
 And Romeo would've eventually gotten over Rosaline and met someone else.
-They'd both be alive and probably perfectly content.
+They'd both live a long life and probably be perfectly content.
 It's inevitable."

 "Hmph," Professor Albright said.
 "Makes sense."